 Blogging allows you to express your passions and interest in exchange for some real mint.
 Mind you, your blogging interests don’t necessarily have to be oriented towards law.
 For the ladies, you can blog about beauty and fashion by giving people tips on how to stay fashionable and eschew the radar of the fashion police or anything else that resonates with your female folks.

 If however you are a guy, your interests may lie elsewhere in tech, gadgetry, sports or entertainment.
 If you are an anime or manga fan, why don’t you blog about it?
 There are hordes of people scouring the internet each day looking for updates on the crème de la crème of anime and manga series.
 You could also write reviews on your favorite series.

 (4) Sell something

 Back in school I still remember course mates who took to sales to earn money.
-You may start by looking for something in vogue that you think fellow students might buy in school and then make orders for them from a nearby wholesale shop around.
-Once you’ve done that, you can either set up shop on campus to sell off your merchandise.
+You may start by looking for something in vogue that you think fellow students might buy in school and then make orders for them from a nearby wholesale shop.
+Once you’ve done that, you could set up a small shop on campus to sell off your merchandise.
 But you don’t have to abandon your academics to be a salesman on campus since you can as well hire someone else to look after your business while you are off to class.
-But if you don’t want the extra responsibility of paying for shop rent and salary, you could store your merchandise at your residence and then take some samples with you each day to class and offer them to interested course mates.
+But if you don’t want the extra responsibility of paying for shop rent and salary, you could store your merchandise at your residence or hostel and then take some samples with you each day to class and offer them to interested course mates.
 I wouldn’t know what might interest your school mates.
 Take that as your homework.